Prospective Undergraduate Students

 Welcome Prospective Students!

-Building information systems, managing information resources, and designing interfaces are just a few of the things that Information Science majors “do”—but what motivates them is addressing challenges of bringing together diverse groups of people, complex collections of information, and powerful technologies to create solutions to problems that make the world “work better.”
+Building information systems, managing information resources, becoming an expert in social data science, or designing interfaces are just a few of the things that information studies majors “do”—but what motivates them is addressing challenges of bringing together diverse groups of people, complex collections of information, and powerful technologies to create solutions to problems that make the world “work better.”

 Through coursework, internships, and networking, students will build a career that places them in leadership roles in information management, information technology, user-centered design, web/mobile development, cybersecurity, or data analytics.